dentarg/auth0-blog/_posts/2017-09-20-going-in-depth-with-rxjs-angular-web-speech-part-1.markdown

 Consider an array.
 An array is a collection of values.
 With a normal array, you theoretically have the collection of all values available to you from the beginning.
 Of course, we know this isn't always the case: in fact, it's common practice to _push_ additional values to an array in response to events, or to create new arrays _from_ other arrays with methods like [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map), [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter), and [reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce).
 Traditionally, if we do this with a normal array, we need to use _callbacks_ in order to tell our scripting code that the array has a new value.

 On the other hand, an observable "stream" represents a _collection over time_.
 A stream may (or may not) have an initial value, and over time, more values are added to it.
 We can _subscribe_ to the observable stream to be notified whenever a new value has been added.
 This is an ideal way to react to collections over time.

+{% include tweet_quote.html quote_text="An observable is a stream that represents a collection over time." %}

 For example, say we have a shopping cart.
 Every time a user successfully adds an item to their cart, we then want to run some code.
 (This code might display a toast with the name of the item, update a count of all items in the cart, update the cart subtotal, etc.) We could do this with a state container such as [Redux](http://redux.js.org/) or [@ngrx/store](https://github.com/ngrx/platform/blob/master/docs/store/README.md), or we could simply use an observable and subscribe to it to react each time a new value is added.